-There are two main limitations relating to the scope and objective of this report that should be acknowledged.
-First, a complete overview of every national framework for crisis and risk communication was considered neither feasible nor desirable in order to identify effective communication practices during incidents with cascading effects.
-The aim of this report was to identify broad themes and patterns in crisis and risk communication and to reflect upon their respective strengths and weaknesses.
-Second, the interpretation of this task in the DoW was that it would not be appropriate to promote a linear, technocratic approach towards communication during cascading disasters, nor one that should be implemented in every EU member state.
-Crisis communication scholars such as Coombs (2015) argue that step-by-step guides may be too constraining and recommend that general outlines be adopted that can be adapted to a variety of crisis situations.
-Therefore, we argue here that there is a need for communication strategies to be highly contextualised and constantly adjusted to reflect the information needs and behaviours of the public.
-Cascading disasters are by their very nature complex and unpredictable events that require flexible, people-centred decision-making and communication processes in order to prevent further disruption to other systems.
-Therefore, it was decided to focus instead on the identification of broad guidelines and tactics for effective communication that could be adopted by key stakeholders and applied to the context in which such incidents occurred.
+One key consideration for this lesson is that, while it uses specific examples and evidence to discuss characteristics of effective communication practices, its aim is to identify broad themes and patterns in crisis and risk communication for learners.
+Examples and broad patterns should help to reflect upon and work with the strengths and weaknesses of available approaches to communication management during disasters.
+In this light, this lesson does not provide a fixed strategy that can be automatically applied to every national framework for crisis and risk communication.
+This is because communication strategies must be highly contextualised and constantly adjusted to reflect the information needs and behaviours of the public.
+Disasters, and cascading disasters in particular, are by their very nature complex and unpredictable events that require flexible, people-centred decision-making and communication processes in order to prevent further disruption to other systems.
+Therefore, effective communication is developed in context, and this session help learners identify broad guidelines and tactics for effective communication that could be adopted by key stakeholders and applied to the context in which incidents occur.